Conni Shelnut & AP list

 32. At Colorado College, diversity is considered an integral component of

 every student's liberal arts education.
-Discuss your division of "diversity"
+Discuss your division of

 and the ways in which you expect it to affect your college experience.